lvapeab/nmt-keras/README.md

 # NMT-Keras

-Neural Machine Translation with Keras (+ Theano backend)
+Neural Machine Translation with Keras (+ Theano backend).

 ## Features (in addition to the full Keras cosmos):